Japooter/Data402_Final_Project/readme402.md

 ## Licensing

 This project is the intellectual property of Sparta Global.
-As trainee data engineers at Sparta Global, our work including data extraction, transformation, and loading (ETL) processes utilized resources from Sparta Global's infrastructure, including the use of their S3 bucket for data storage.
+As trainee data engineers at Sparta Global, our work including data extraction, transformation, and loading (ETL) processes utilised resources from Sparta Global's infrastructure, including the use of their S3 bucket for data storage.
 All rights, including but not limited to intellectual property rights, remain with Sparta Global.

 For licensing inquiries or further information, please contact Sparta Global directly.